 But we’ve noticed that many people do not know how to pack their trekking poles.
 Sometimes they either damage their pole before the trek or lose it during transit.

-To help you, we are sharing four easy ways to pack your trekking poles.
+To help you, we are sharing four easy ways to pack them.
 Remember these next time you set out for a trek.

-This is the most secure and safest option to pack your trekking pole.
+This is the most secure and safest option to pack your trekking poles.

-Trekking poles are collapsible, so you can actually fit your entire pole into your backpack.
+They are collapsible, so you can actually fit your them into your backpack.
 We suggest you place them at the back of your backpack and use your clothes like jackets and thermals to cushion them.

-If you’re travelling by air, you should knwo that most of the airlines don’t allow trekking poles in cabin luggage.
-Make sure you consider this while packing your trekking pole.
+If you’re travelling by air, you should know that most of the airlines don’t allow trekking poles in cabin luggage.
+Make sure you consider this while packing.

-It is advisable to check-in your trekking poles with your luggage.
-Don’t forget to put a fragile tag to your backpack if you check it in.
+It is advisable to check them in with your luggage.
+Don’t forget to put a fragile tag to your backpack if you check them in.